The Shochiku Film Company:

 The Living Skeleton (1968) by Hiroshi Matsuno:

-Possibly the best movie in the series; this black and white feast for the eyes follows a women who seeks revenge for her sister’s murder by pirates on a cruise ship carrying a load of gold.
+Possibly the best movie in the series; this black and white feast for the eyes follows a woman who seeks revenge for her sister’s murder by pirates on a cruise ship carrying a load of gold.
 She is assisted by her sister’s ghost in an unholy quest for vengeance.
 The main lesson here is that pissed off Japanese ghosts should always have access to large vats of deadly acid.

 Genocide (1968) by Kazui Nihonmatsu: